DataDog/chaos-controller/ddmark/README.md

 ## How to use DDMark ?

-1. Setup `ddmark` fields in your library:
+1. **Setup `ddmark` fields in your library:**

 * Define new rules/read the existing rules within the `ddmark/validation/validation.go` file (or in this doc)
 * Examples can be found in the `ddmark/teststruct.go` file
 * Add the desired rules to the appropriate struct fields in the package you wish to add validation to (care for type checking - e.g. Maximum rule can only be applied to int/uint fields).
 Correct format is `// +ddmark:validation:<rulename>=<value>`
 * The analyzed library has to contain a self-packaging exported [`Embed.FS`](https://pkg.go.dev/embed) field.
-This field will then be used by `ddmark` to import the versioned files into any executable using `ddmark.InitLibrary()` function.
+This field will then be used by `ddmark` to import the versioned files into any executable.

-2. Call the validation function from your code:
+2. **Call the validation function from your code:**

-* Code needs to run on a go 1.18+ environment
+* Requirement: code needs to run on a **go 1.18+ environment**
-* Import the analyzed library into your binary with `ddmark.InitLibrary()` and the previously set [`Embed.FS`](https://pkg.go.dev/embed) field.
-The last arg of `InitLibrary` is the path/name given to that package within ddmark, and will later be used in `ValidateStruct`.
+* DDMark works through a client interface (which is linked to internal disk resources).
+Each `client` instance created with `ddmark.NewClient(<embed.FS>)` works independently and can be used concurrently.
+Use `client.CleanupLibraries()` to remove all files related to a specific client, or `ddmark.CleanupAllLibraries()` to clean up all the clients' files.
-* Call the `ValidateStruct()` function with the unmarshalled struct, the current file/location for debugging purposes (this is a validation tool !), and the name given to your library in `InitLibrary()`.
+* Call the `ValidateStruct()` function with the unmarshalled struct, and the current file/location for debugging purposes (this is a validation tool !).
 Check `cli/chaosli/cmd/validate.go` for a functioning example.

 ## Markers Documentation
 ### Field Markers (within structs)